BY-LAWS – VIRGINIA CHAPTER OF NENA

 It shall be the responsibility of the Chapter Secretary to perform the following duties:

-- Publish minutes from Membership, Executive Board, and other Chapter business within 72 hours of the meeting’s adjournment.
+- Publish minutes from Membership, Executive Board, and other Chapter business within 7 business days of the meeting’s adjournment.
 Copy of said minutes shall be forwarded to the National Association’s Office after approval and acceptance by the appropriate body.

 - Maintain the records, files and library of the Chapter and handle its general correspondence.
 Serve as Historian of the Chapter, coordinate the input and maintain an archive which shall store, list and maintain that which is deemed to be of historical value to the Chapter including information of historical interest to the membership of this Chapter.